usnistgov/pyMCR/README.rst

 pyMCR: Multivariate Curve Resolution in Python
 ===============================================================

-**Note: Verion 0.2.* is a total re-write from Version 0.1.* and is not compatible.**
+**Note: Version 0.2.* is a total re-write from Version 0.1.* and is not compatible.**

 pyMCR is a small package for performing multivariate curve resolution.